Thank you to Bridle Trails residents for your participation in the Neighborhood Enhancement Program in 2018!

 NE 40th St Restriping between 140th Ave NE and 146th Ave NE:

 Cherry Crest Mini Park Improvements: This project will provide for various park improvements including: General Improvements: Power washing of entire park site, refinish trellis at entry, repaint handrails and concrete wall letter blocks at picnic area, install a bike rack.
 Playground Area Improvements: Relocation and replacement of water fountain (and addition of pet fountain), replacement of play equipment and digger, replacement of poured-in-place surface at play area, removal of concrete letter blocks at play area and extend knee wall.
 Court Areas: Power wash courts, replace the basketball backboards and restripe court, replace the tennis court windscreen, restripe the tennis court and add striping for pickleball, refinish tennis court benches.
-Estimated Project Completion: Summer 2020.
-Project Manager, Lynde Wallick (425-452-2932); LWallick@bellevuewa.gov
+Estimated Project Completion: Summer 2021.
+Project Manager: Ernie Podaca (425-452-2932); EPodaca@bellevuewa.gov

 A Bridle Trails NEP Newsletter was mailed to each household in your area with complete voting results.